fishcus/KAP-manual/en/installation/spark_cubing/sparksql_cubing.en.md

    kylin.source.hive.enable-sparksql-for-table-ops=true
    kylin.env.hadoop-conf-dir=$KYLIN_HOME/hadoop-conf
    ```
+  > Note: Please replace the ` $KYLIN_HOME/hadoop-conf ` here with an absolute path.
+Property ` kylin.source.hive.enable-sparksql-for-table-ops=true ` supports setup at the project or cube level, see [Configuration Override](../config/config_override.en.md).

 **MapR Platform:**

-For MapR platform, you can simply just add the property below to enable SparkSQL during cube build:
+For MapR platform, you can simply just add the property below to enable SparkSQL during cube build, and this property also supports setup at the system or project or cube level:

    ```properties